rrwen/mixer-bot/README.md

 ### In the Command Line

-First, create a `.env` file in the current directory if it does not exist:
+Create a `.env` file in the current directory if it does not exist:

 * Replace `<token>` with your access token
 * A file `.env` will be created (**do not share this file**)